inlabru-org/inlabru/cran-comments.md

 * Minor release 2.10.0, including new features and bug fixes
 * CRAN checks for old version, 2.9.0:
   NOTE: Additional_repositories is used for non-CRAN Suggested package INLA
-* Checks for new version, 2.10.0 (with latest INLA, 23.10.28):
+* Checks for new version, 2.10.0 (with latest INLA, 23.10.28)
-  - Spurious error message about potentially invalid doi, see below
+  NOTE: Additional_repositories is used for non-CRAN Suggested package INLA

 ## R CMD check results and comments